Google Chrome Privacy Whitepaper

-If you enable Data Saver, Chrome will send your HTTP traffic through Google's optimizing proxy servers.
-This option reduces the amount of data downloaded, and protects you against malware and phishing via the Safe Browsing service.
-You can find more information about the data compression benefits on the Chromium blog.
+If you enable Data Saver, Chrome will send your traffic through Google's optimizing proxy servers.
+This option reduces the amount of data downloaded and speeds up your page loads.

-The proxy service is disabled for connections to HTTPS origins and connections made from Incognito tabs.
-These connections are not routed through Google's servers.
-For connections to HTTP origins, request URLs are logged.
-Cookies and If-None-Match headers are stripped from the logs.
-Additionally, the content of proxied pages is also cached but not logged.
-The logs are not associated with your Google Account, and the entire log entry is removed within 6 months.
+Request URLs are logged, but Cookie and If-None-Match headers are stripped from the logs (and cookies are never seen in the case of HTTPS pages).
+Additionally, the content of proxied pages is cached but not logged.
+The logs are not associated with your Google Account, and the entire log entry is removed within 14 days.
 These logs are also governed by standard Google search logging policies.